mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ### Requests for help

-- If you have experience setting up recurring subscriptions for a digital product on Shopify, please [email me](/about/).
+- If you have experience (good or bad) with a third-party recurring subscription app for Shopify, especially for digital producs, shoot me an [email](/about/).
-- If you can find [that Basecamp story](#how-tinypilot-pros-licenses-work-currently) that I partially remember, shoot me an [email me](/about/) or a [pull request](https://github.com/mtlynch/mtlynch.io).
+- If you can find [that Basecamp story](#how-tinypilot-pros-licenses-work-currently) that I partially remember, let me know in the comments.